 These might seem like valid reasons at first but I encourage you to challenge these beliefs.
 Talk to your loved ones and let them know how you’re feeling.
-Discuss the tradeoffs—decorating cost time, money and energy—and decide as a family how you want to proceed.
+Discuss the tradeoffs—decorating costs time, money and energy—and decide as a family, you should discuss how you want to proceed.

 MY MINIMALIST CHRISTMAS DECORATIONS

 Personally, we have a Christmas tree and one box of decorations.
 My husband and I have decided that we won’t store anything that can’t fit in that box because we have a small home.
 That box is what feels like “enough” for us.